CMU-CREATE-Lab/breathecam_v4/Code/pi_cam/README.md

 * Tiny green LED:  flashes when accessing SD card
 * Large green LEDs on ethernet:  flashes when uploading images

-Kernel and firmware:

-There seem to be some issues with the new libcamera-based interfaces.
-These are now standard, and are also being used in some form by Arducam.

-Some special configuration may be needed for Arducam:
- -- For the 18 MP Arducam camera I had to use a specific system binary
-    distribution (recompiling the kernel is also supposed to work).
- -- For the the Arducam mini HQ-camera I found that I had to:
-        sudo rpi-update
-    This updates to the latest dev kernel, and also updates the video firmware.
-This camera seems not to be identical to the official Raspberry Pi HQ camera, even though it uses the same sensor.
-    Also see boot_config.txt for "ram" config.txt patches in video config. camera_auto_detect is off, some dtoverlay needed.
- -- For the "Arducam multi-camera adapter board V2.2" the i2c_vc=on is
-    needed, this enables an i2c port on the media controller.
-Regular i2c and the camera interfaces are also enabled, but that already seems to be the default.

-Arducam multi-camera adapter B012001 (multiplexer):
+### Arducam multi-camera adapter B012001 (multiplexer):
+[We are not using this board anymore]
 This switches between four cameras at a pretty low level.
 Whichever camera is selected then appears as camera 0 for libcamera-still, etc.

 See:
     https://www.arducam.com/docs/cameras-for-raspberry-pi/multi-camera-adapter-board/multi-camera-adapter-board-v2-1/
-But you don't need any of their code or suggested installs except to run their demos (not sure about wiringpi).
+But you don't need any of their code or suggested installs except to run their demos.

+In config.txt, for the "Arducam multi-camera adapter board V2.2" i2c_vc=on is needed, this enables an i2c port on the media controller.
+Regular i2c and the camera interfaces are also enabled, but that already seems to be the default.

 Per-host config and SD copying:

-Except for per-host config much of this setup can be gotten by copying the SD
-card: "Start/Accessories/SD card copier".
-This config is per-host and needs to be repeated:
+Except for per-host config all of the setup can be gotten by copying the SD card: "Start/Accessories/SD card copier".
+Currently the only per-host config resetting the zerotier identity.
+But startung using install.py insures that we know how to regenerate the configuration.
- -- edit breathecam/Code/pi_cam/config_files/breathecam.ini to set "camera_id"
- -- install remote access, see below.

 Remote access:

 We are currently using ZeroTier.
-Paul Dille says:
 ________________________________________________________________
 On any Linux machine, it can be installed via: